 – that faculty and healthcare professionals want to join

-A powerful way to develop a culture of wellness at work is to promote collegiality, community and support through peer-to-peer engagement.
-CIRCLE Talk and Text Groups and ONE 2 ONE 2 CARE programs were first piloted for faculty at New Jersey Medical School and Robert Wood Johnson Medical School to harness the power of fellow peers to create a culture of wellness.
-We are now piloting the same programs at selected Rutgers Biomedical Health Sciences (RBHS) residency programs.
+Peer programs: A powerful way to develop a culture of wellness at work is to promote collegiality, community and support through peer-to-peer engagement.
+CIRCLE Talk and Text Groups and ONE 2 ONE 2 CARE programs were first piloted for faculty at New Jersey Medical School and Robert Wood Johnson Medical School and selected Rutgers Biomedical Health Sciences residency programs to harness the power of peers to create a culture of wellness.

 WHY IS IT IMPORTANT:

-A supportive work environment is essential to uphold professional fulfillment.
-We developed and piloted the CIRCLE Peer Talk and Peer Text Groups, and the ONE 2 ONE 2 CARE program based on similar evidence-based peer models that created a supportive healthcare work environment.
-We will continue these programs beyond COVID-19 and expand them to include additional RBHS health professionals and staff, to further create a culture of wellness at RBHS.
+A supportive work environment is essential for fulfillment and well-being.
+We developed and piloted the CIRCLE Peer Talk and Peer Text Groups, and the ONE 2 ONE 2 CARE program based on evidence-based peer models to build a supportive workplace environment.
+We continue to expand the reach of these programs and mobilize resources to further a culture of wellness at RBHS.